mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 I'm very fortunate to have the luxury of failing for so long, and it's possible due to three main factors:

 * **Low expenses**: I [live in an inexpensive area](/solo-developer-year-1/#so-i-bought-a-house) where my costs are around $2k/mo.
-* **High savings**: It's hard to work for big software companies for 11 years without building a decently-sized nest egg.
+* **High savings**: It's hard to work for big software companies for 11 years without building a decent nest egg.
 * **Lucky investments**: I've kept most of my savings in the S&P 500 throughout my career, which has coincided with especially strong market runs runs.
 My small bets on cryptocurrency also paid off well.

 ## Project by project